naneps/log_removal/README.md

 3. **`logger.*(...)`**: Matches logging functions like `logger.d()` or `logger.e()`.
 4. **`logMessage(...)`**: Matches custom log functions like `logMessage()`.

-In addition to these, you can add custom log patterns using regex to handle unique logging formats in your projects.
+In addition to these, you can add custom log patterns using name of log to handle unique logging formats in your projects.

 ---